 Go to your project settings page (slider icon) and take note of the security token name.
 Then go to your application settings (gear icon), which shows all of the security tokens in your current browser instance.
 Find your project's security token and copy its name and key value to a secure location.

 Restore project credentials

 When you want to resume your project, you first need to create a connection to the same blob storage container.
-Repeat the steps above to do this.
+To do so, repeat the steps above.
 Then, go to the application settings page (gear icon) and see if your project's security token is there.
 If it isn't, add a new security token and copy over your token name and key from the previous step.
-Then click Save Settings.
+Select Save to retain your settings.